 I can’t take credit for this game, but I did want to share it with you since it is such a great idea.
 I found the original idea at this post from Sun Scholars.
-(When you’re done reading this post, you really need to check out the post at Sun Scholars, it’s full of great preschool tray ideas!)

 This is a relatively simple game and it takes just a few minutes to prep.
 I took a scrap piece of card stock, a handful of coins and my Sharpie.
 I traced the different coins and wrote in how much each was worth.That’s all it took!
 I always present it to Lizzie with the exact coins she will need.

 Disclosure: There are Amazon Affiliate and other affiliate links in this article which means, at no additional cost to you, we could receive compensation for our recommendations.
 You can read our full disclosure policy on our Disclosure Page for more details.